yavorhr/cookathome/README.md

 To make an authorized request, add the following header, where {token} is the access token, returned by the service upon successful login or registration:

 X-Authorization: {token}

-CRUD Operations

-Send requests to /data/:collection with appropriate method and headers.
-All operations, except for Read, require an authorization header to be present on the request.

 The service is initialized with three users, which can be used for immediate testing: